scriptex/universal-github-client/README.md

 ### In Node

-You need to install a fetch polyfill because Node does not include one.
+Node prior to v17.5.0 and v16.5.0 does not include the `fetch` API so you might need to install a polyfill in order to use this module in Node.

 ```sh
 npm i node-fetch